BharathkumarK19/Machinelearning_practice_files/README.md

-# Machinelearning_projects
+# Machinelearning_practice files
-in this repo i am going to add every project of machine learning and covering the each and every topic.
+In this repo i have added the practice files that i 'hve practiced for every topic supervised machine learning